 This means that even if a driver slept well the night before or took a nap before getting on the road, they may still be susceptible to drowsy driving at night.
 Fatigued drivers have similar impairments as drunk drivers.
 Their reaction times are slowed, and their senses are dulled, potentially leading to otherwise avoidable car crashes.

 Additionally, attempting to combat the drowsy feeling while driving at night can lead to distracted driving behaviors including talking on the phone, adjusting the car’s temperature settings, or tuning the radio or music app.

 Our eyes are not meant for seeing at night, and low light can make it difficult to spot things that may lead to car accidents.
 This is why it is imperative for drivers to have their headlights on at certain times of the day and night.
 According to AAA, in Illinois, motorists are required to use their headlights from sunset to sunrise.
 Drivers must also use their headlights when they cannot see more than 1,000 feet in front of them.

 If another driver failed to use their headlights, which caused or contributed to your accident, you could hold them responsible for your losses.

-Chicago nightlife is one of the things that make our city great, but enjoying the bars, restaurants, and entertainment venues we have to offer does not excuse drunk or impaired driving.
+Chicago nightlife is one of the things that make our city great.
+But enjoying the bars, restaurants, and entertainment venues we have to offer does not excuse drunk or impaired driving.

-What to Do After Being Injured in a Nighttime Car Accident
+What To Do After Being Injured in a Nighttime Car Accident

-Following a collision, there are certain steps that you can take in order to safeguard your rights from the beginning.
+When drivers are involved in nighttime car crashes, there are certain steps that you can take in order to safeguard your rights from the beginning.